What Is the Difference Between Learning and Development When It Comes to Leadership?

 And the cause of this lack of change and growth?
 It’s often a shortage of self-insight.
 Resources like 360 feedback tools and simulation-based assessments uncover blind spots.
 These resources also do a good job of showing leaders why they need to change and how they can do it.
 In addition, with the data and insights these tools provide, leaders become more committed to making a change.

-Leaders also have a hard time changing when they feel their development isn’t connected to the organization’s business or cultural priorities.
-If the same learning programs have been in place for years despite significant changes to the organization, leaders may see the programs as outdated and disconnected from what they truly need to get better as a leader.
-But how can organizations fix this?
+Leaders also have a hard time changing when they feel their employee development isn’t connected to the organization’s business or cultural priorities.
+If the same learning programs have been in place for years despite significant changes to the organization, leaders may see the programs as outdated, irrelevant, or a mere formality.
+But how do top organizations avoid this?
 Regular leadership needs analyses are a good place to start.
 It can also be helpful for organizations to align development offerings with the challenges their leaders are facing today.

 3. Learning is episodic and lacks “connective tissue.”

 For this reason, many organizations have adopted a learning journey approach.
-This approach views development as behavior change that takes place over time.
-And change is achieved through a focused mix of formal learning, one-on-one coaching, assessment, and online reinforcement tools (like job aids, microcourses, chatbots, and practice simulations).
+This approach treats development as behavior change that takes place over time.
+Leaders achieve behavior change through a focused mix of formal learning, one-on-one coaching, assessment, and online reinforcement tools (like job aids, microcourses, chatbots, and practice simulations).
 In a learning journey, leaders are given a road map for development as well as all the ways they can apply their learning on the job.

 4. Learners don’t have support from their leaders.

-Learners won’t truly develop when their own leader isn’t coaching them.
-In these cases, learning becomes the end and not the means to better performance.
+Learners have the best opportunity to develop when their own leader supports them with coaching.
+In this environment, learning is the means to better performance, but not the end.
 For learning to become development, the learner’s leader must challenge them to apply new skills and provide meaningful feedback.

-In addition, a well-meaning manager may send struggling leaders to training so that “HR can fix them.”
-While someone struggling with their leadership skills should certainly take part in leadership development, relying on HR to fix performance issues may show that the leader’s leader isn’t playing an active role in their development.
+Some well-meaning managers may send struggling leaders to training programs so that “HR can fix them.”
+While someone struggling with their leadership skills should certainly participate in leadership development, relying on HR to fix performance issues is a sign that the leader’s leader could play a more active role in their development.

 What Development Has That Learning Doesn’t